 - For the richest, most decadent hot chocolate, don’t miss Angelina.

-- For delicious hot wine while you rest your weary feet after a visit to the Musée de l’Armée Invalides, stop by Au Coin de la Rue.
+- If it’s a delicious hot wine you crave while you rest your weary feet after a visit to the Musée de l’Armée Invalides, stop by Au Coin de la Rue.

 - For a glass of wine while enjoying views of the city, check out Bar le Perchoir, a trendy rooftop bar.